axeldavy/VisualBitcoin/src/VisualBitcoin 1.1/Storage/Models/README.txt

 ////////////////////////////////////////////////////////////////////////////////
 1. Block

 Block is the main data structure.
-The BitnetWorkerRole produces the instances of this class which are directly stored in the primary storage.
+The BitcoinWorkerRole produces the instances of this class which are directly stored in the primary storage.
+These representation of the blockchain's blocks can be different of the original information associate with blocks.
 The Block type-class uses the Transactions type-class.

 ////////////////////////////////////////////////////////////////////////////////